kennethreitz/simplemind/README.md

 - **For Humans**: Emphasizes a human-friendly interface, just like `requests` for HTTP.
 - **Open Source**: SimpleMind is open source, and contributions are always welcome!

+Also, why not? :)

 ## Quickstart

+SimpleMind takes care of the complex API calls so you can focus on what matters—building, experimenting, and creating.

 ```bash
 $ pip install simplemind
 ```

-SimpleMind takes care of the complex API calls so you can focus on what matters—building, experimenting, and creating.

 First, authenticate your API keys by setting them in the environment variables: